Solidago, Goldenrod: planting, growing, care

 Goldenrod in a nutshell

-- Floriferous and spectacular, Solidago, known as goldenrod, is an especially luminous perennial that can reach up to 2 metres in height
+- Floriferous and spectacular, Solidago, commonly called goldenrod, is a particularly radiant perennial that can reach up to 2 metres tall

-- Its foamy golden-yellow flowering brightens every corner of the garden well into the season
+- Its frothy golden-yellow flowering lights up every corner of the garden well into the season

-- New hybrid varieties of goldenrod are non-invasive and suit all gardens
+- New hybrid goldenrod varieties are non-invasive and adapt to all gardens

-- Easy to grow, hardy down to at least -20°C, robust, tolerates drought and heavy soils
+- Very easy to grow, hardy to at least -20 °C and robust, tolerates drought and heavy soils

 - One of our favourite perennials for structuring late-season natural scenes in beds, prairies or mixed borders